henk-vd-brink/python-ml-object_classification/README.md

 ## About the Project
 This project contains my first machine learning project.
 I build a custom CNN to classify images containing a single dice.
+The main goal was to familiarize myself with pre-processing data, building a CNN to understand how the different layers work, and testing the resulting model for accuracy.

 ## Getting Started